rune/rune/docs/docs/how-it-works/syncing-game-state.md

 Games running on Rune should support initializing the game at any possible moment as someone can join as a spectator/player at any time.
 This could happen e.g. at the start of the game, in the middle of a match, or after game over.
 This initialization is done using the `stateSync` event.
 Additionally, the `stateSync` event is also used when restarting the game, reconnecting after an unexpected disconnect, or if the game crashes.

 Your game must support this `stateSync` event.
-If you built your game in a reactive way (i.e. it always rerenders according to `onChange`'s `newGame` argument), then you don't need to worry about `stateSync` event.
+If you built your game in a reactive way (i.e. it always rerenders according to `onChange`'s `game` argument), then you don't need to worry about `stateSync` event.
 If your game has side effects, then you might need to specifically handle this event.

 You can test your game by adding players/spectators joining at various times during your game session.
 See [Simulating Multiplayer](/publishing/simulating-multiplayer.md) for more info on how we simulate a multiplayer experience when developing.